NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 * **iridescenceTexture** (boolean)

-    Toggle usage of the iridescense texture.
+    Toggle usage of the iridescence texture.
 This allows per fragment control of the iridescence factor encoded into the red channel of the texture.
 The effective iridescence factor is the product of the iridescence factor and iridescenceTexture value.

 * **iridescenceIor** (float, GUI range [1.0, 5.0], default 1.3)